 - EMDR for Addictions

-I’m received advanced training in Eye Movement Desensitization and Reprocessing (EMDR) Therapy in order to specialize with working with substance use and addiction.
-EMDR is similar to hypnosis and can help you to overcome overwhelming urges to use as well as help us to better understand the underlying cause of your habit.
+I received advanced training in Eye Movement Desensitization and Reprocessing (EMDR) Therapy in order to specialize in working with substance use and addiction.
+EMDR is similar to hypnosis and can help you to overcome overwhelming urges to use as well as help us to understand the underlying cause of your habit better.

 - DBT Skills Trainer